ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 of the program and the working set that it requires for its correct execution.
-To minimize the number of such reads from the physical medium containing the program, executables and shared objects must have program segments whose file offsets and virtual addresses are congruent modulo the page size.
+To minimize the number of such reads from the physical medium containing the program, executables and shared objects must have loadable program segments whose file offsets and virtual addresses are congruent modulo the page size.

 Since the architecture supports a maximum page size of 64KiB the page size should be set to 64KiB for compatibility with systems that use